 Amoxicillin MIC was determined randomly in 101 samples (32.8% of the entire study group).
-Among these samples, 74.3% (75/101) strains were sensitive and 25.7% (26/101) of strains were primarily resistant to amoxicillin.
-The isolates with phenotypic resistance to amoxicillin exhibited a MIC range of 0.190 – 1.5 mg/l (Figure 1).
+Among these samples, 74.3% (75/101) of strains were sensitive, and 25.7% (26/101) of strains were primarily resistant to amoxicillin.
+The isolates with phenotypic resistance to amoxicillin exhibited a MIC range of 0.190–1.5 mg/l (Figure 1).

 Figure 1.
-MIC range of sensitive and resistant isolates to amoxicillin
+MIC range of isolates sensitive and resistant to amoxicillin

 Virulence factors of H. pylori

-The presence of the genes cagA or vacA was investigated in all 308 clinical specimens positive for rapid urease test.
-Based on the vacA genotypes, co-infection was discovered: there were 38 (12.3%) specimens colonized by at least two H. pylori strains (vacA m1 and vacA m2).
-All of the specimens were excluded from the analysis to assess the association between bacterial genotypes and clinical outcome as well as antibiotic resistance.
+The presence of the cagA or vacA gene was investigated in all 308 clinical specimens positive for the rapid urease test.
+Based on the vacA genotypes, coinfection was discovered: 38 (12.3%) specimens were colonised by at least two H. pylori strains (vacA m1 and vacA m2).
+All of the coinfection specimens were excluded from the analysis to assess the association between bacterial genotypes and clinical outcome as well as antibiotic resistance.

 The cagA gene was present in 225 (83.3%) of the 270 H. pylori specimens.
-There was no association between gastritis and peptic ulcer with the presence or absence of the cagA gene (p = 1.000).
+There was no association between gastritis and peptic ulcers with the presence or absence of the cagA gene (p = 1.000).

 Regarding the vacA genotypes, most of the specimens had the vacA s1 allele (98.4%).
-No association was detected between vacA signal sequences and clinical outcome (p = 0.265).
-However, there was relationship between vacA middle sequences and clinical outcome (p = 0.021).
-The vacA m1 allele was found significantly higher in 12 (75.0%) specimens from gastric ulcer patients and the vacA m2 allele presented significantly higher in 141 (55.5%) of the specimens from gastritis patients.
-The combination of the vacA signal and middle sequences with clinical outcome also presented a similar significant relationship (p = 0.008).
-The vacA s1m1 was found higher in the ulcer group (75.0%), while the vacA s1m2 was higher in gastritis group (53.9%).
-The combination of the cagA status and vacA genotypes was also investigated.
-There was an association between the combined genotypes with clinical outcome (p = 0.032).
-Especially, no association was observed between genotypes and resistance to amoxicillin (p > 0.05) (Table 2).
+No association was detected between the vacA signal sequences and the clinical outcome (p = 0.265).
+However, there was a relationship between the vacA middle sequences and the clinical outcome (p = 0.021).
+The vacA m1 allele was found to be significantly higher in 12 (75.0%) specimens from gastric ulcer patients, and the vacA m2 allele was significantly higher in 141 (55.5%) of the specimens from gastritis patients.
+The combination of the vacA signal and middle sequences with the clinical outcome also presented a similar significant relationship (p = 0.008).
+VaccA s1m1 was higher in the ulcer group (75.0%), while vacA s1m2 was higher in the gastritis group (53.9%).
+The combination of cagA status and vacA genotypes was also investigated.
+There was an association between the combined genotypes and the clinical outcome (p = 0.032).
+In particular, no association was observed between the genotypes and the resistance to amoxicillin (p > 0.05) (Table 2).

 Table 2.
-The genotypes of H. pylori strains and clinical outcome
+The genotypes of the H. pylori strains and the clinical outcome